FAQs

 In Xitracs, please make note of this in the secondary master’s program description field, directing reviewers to the appropriate PhD program.

 Programs with no graduates in a given year that rely on exiting work products or exit surveys as assessment measures should indicate in the Xitracs report that no students graduated in the cycle, and, therefore, no students were assessed.
+Programs with no students enrolled, or a considerably low number of total students (generally 5 or fewer) enrolled, may be exempt from providing robust assessment data in any given year if the assessment practice is affected.

 New programs should define learning outcomes and assessment measures in accord with the USG Academic Program Proposal Form.